Analytical Writing in GRE

-The GRE analytical writing section is also a test of your knowledge of English, as you will basically have to write 2 coherent essays in grammatically correct English.
+This section is also a test of your knowledge of English, as you will basically have to write 2 coherent essays in grammatically correct English.
 It is also a test of your command over the language and how well you can use the English language to convey your thoughts.
-To help you understand this section better, the various features of GRE analytical writing are discussed in the following section.
+To help you understand this section better, the various features of the section are discussed in the following section.

 Know Your GRE Analytical Section

 This section requires you to understand the topics thoroughly and then write 2 essays that reflect your critical analysis skill.
 The types of essays that you will have to write are as follows:

 - Issue Task: You will get 30 minutes to analyze the topic given and write a coherent essay explaining your stance.
 Specific instructions will be provided along with the topic which will act as pointers to help you understand the topic.
 Based on all this you will have to create an argument for or against the motion of the topic of the essay.
 The arguments that you place must be substantiated with proper examples.
 If you are placing a personal perspective, that too should be supported by logic and examples.
 The essay should form a coherent whole and should comprise a well developed argument.
 Try to give one argument and develop it step by step to reach a logically supported conclusion.